blockmason/link-workshop/activity5/activity5.md

 ![Link App Setup](images/Link_App_setup.png)

-This creates an app with 3 functions:
+This creates an app with 3 functions.
+Note the data types on the right represent the _**return data type(s)**_ of the function call on the left.

 ![Link App Functions](images/Link_App_functions.png)

-The first function is the `addLoan(...)` which takes in 5 parameters.
-Next we have the `loans` array which takes in a Loan ID parameter to retrive a Loan object.
-Finally, we have the `loansCount` variable which does not take in any parameters.
+The first function `loans(loanID)` retrieves a `Loan` object that contains the creditor address, debtor address, amount uint, term uint and interest rate uint.
+Next we have the `loansCount` value which is just an uint.
+Finally, we have the `addLoan(..)` function which does return anything.

 ### Consumers Setup
 In Link, _consumers_ represent front-end apps, individuals or anything that will transact with the smart contract on the network.
-For this activity, create a `Lender app front-end` consumer which will be provided with a **Funding Address**.
+For this activity, create a `lending-app-client` consumer which will be provided with a **Funding Address**.

+> The important thing to take note of here is the **Access Token that will only be displayed once** after you have created your consumer.
+Copy this Access Token which will be used when making the Link API calls.

 ![Link Consumer Setup](images/Link_Consumer_setup.png)